Crown-Commercial-Service/DataSubmissionServiceAPI/docs/environment-variables.md

 - AWS_ACCESS_KEY_ID/AWS_SECRET_ACCESS_KEY/AWS_S3_REGION/AWS_S3_BUCKET – The
 AWS credentials for accessing various AWS services, including S3, CloudWatch and Lambda
+- AWS_S3_EXPORT_BUCKET – The AWS S3 bucket where the data warehouse exports
+should be uploaded to.
+See DataWarehouseExport and Export::S3Upload for more details.
 - GOOGLE_CLIENT_ID/GOOGLE_CLIENT_SECRET – Google credentials used for
 authenticating Admin users.
 Not required in local development as a separate auth strategy is used if these variables are not set.